pauliussem/Power-BI-publication-faktai-ir-skaiciai/README.md

-# Power-BI-publication-faktai-ir-skaiciai
+## Publication "Faktai ir skaičiai"

 Publication "Faktai ir skaičiai" is published one time per year.
 It consists of different statistics from different departments.

-I had to prepare statistics about provided applications and declared area of crops to get EU support.
+I had to prepare statistics about provided applications and declared area of crops to claim a support from EU funds.

 ## Steps followed

 ### Data preparation

 Prepared data array for all dashboards.
 Had to extract 2 different arrays.
 First for general data about provided applications and declared area and second for data about provided applications and declared area grouped by plant code.

-Also prepared TopoJSON file which will be used in a Shape map later.
+Prepared TopoJSON file which will be used in a Shape map later.

+### General data

 ### Step 1:
 Since we have tables about declarations for each year since 2020, which are freezed immediately after declaration period and I also wanted to use plant code ID instead of plant code, had to write a script to extract information from main table and apply date restrictions for each year, depending when declaration period has ended.

-###(Paveiksliukas 1)
+### (Paveiksliukas 1)

 Had to link 5 different tables to provide information about declared applications and declared area restricted to document type.
 And since main table doesn‘t provide information about municipalities, had to use domicile id from documents table and 2 other tables to provide municipalities names.

 ### Step 2:
 Extracted information for each year and saved to folder as csv files.

-###(Paveiksliukas 2)
+### (Paveiksliukas 2)

 ### Step 3: